Making it simple: How Biogas works

 Biogas plants are the new symbols of the decarbonization landscape.

-An industry that needs support
+Biogas' industry needs support

 As technology advances, ongoing research and innovation continue to show the benefits as well as improve the efficiency of biogas systems.
 Governments and organizations worldwide are recognizing the potential of biogas in achieving sustainability goals.